The Door by Lorilyn Roberts, reviewed 11.13.20

 Before beginning this book, I recommend you do a little research on Romania’s 1989 revolution.
 At least read the prologue.
 It’ll help set the stage for the true and fictional stories the main character, Ileana, shares with the reader.

 She’s named after a character, cunning Ileana, in a Romanian folktale that her father begins each night at bedtime.
-She always fall asleep before the end.
+She always falls asleep before the end.
 This tale is woven throughout the book from her perspective after her parents send her to her grandparents’ house for safety.

 At first she hates the new environment, a farm in a small village, instead of her Bucharest apartment.
 Then, she makes a new friend, Gabi, and learns that the village may soon be overtaken by the Romanian Army.
 She and Gabi make a plan to save the townspeople’s property.